Neofix-IT/simple-downloads-list_wordpress_plugin/readme.txt

 = v 1.1.0 =

-Tested with Wordpress 6.0 and minor optimisations.
+Tested with WordPress 6.0 and minor optimizations.

 = v 1.0.0 =